Zippel Bay State Park: Ecology

 Zippel Bay State Park is home to a diverse population of jack pine, birch and quaking aspen trees.
 Other plants in the area include choke cherries, blueberries, cranberries, juneberries, pin cherries, strawberries and mushrooms.
 The plant life attracts herbivores like western moose and Dakota white-tailed deer.
 Other wildlife in the park include eastern black bears, northeastern coyotes, Hudson Bay minks, fishers, North American river otters and the rarely seen American marten.
-Eastern wolves have also been sighted in this park.
+Great Lakes wolves have also been sighted in this park.

 The shoreline of Lake of the Woods attract a wide variety of shorebirds, water fowl and birds of prey.
 Sandhill cranes nest on the northern side of Zippel Bay.
 The bay is one of four known breeding areas for the rare piping plover.
 The plover is nearing extinction in the Great Lakes region of North America.
 Other birds found in the park include American white pelicans, Franklin's and Bonaparte's gulls, double-crested cormorants, and several species of terns.
 Ospreys and bald eagles nest within this park.